 Most patients experience a marked improvement in the appearance of their eyes after blepharoplasty.
 In addition to improving some patients' vision, most patients report feeling more alert and energetic.
 Although the positive effects of having blepharoplasty on your appearance will be immediate, your results will not be considered final for up to a year as the healing process continues.

 If you want to look as good as you feel, ask your doctor if you are a candidate for blepharoplasty.
 Our surgeons are professional eye surgeons with experience in eyelid surgery in Delaware and Maryland.
-Please view our Facebook page for specials and more information about the DelMar Surgical and Cosmetic Treatment Center.
+Please view our Facebook page for more information about the Lavenburg Medical Group and the DelMar Surgical and Cosmetic Treatment Center.